Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Results and Discussion

-Since we have calculated the full free energies of formation, we can now plot the various defect concentrations as a function of (inverse) temperature in an Arrhenius plot as shown in Fig.~3 for intrinsic BAs with $E\mathrm{_F}$ at midgap.
-All lines are in very good approximation linear, and with \textit{F$_f$ = H$_f$ $-$ TS$_f$}, we can use a linear fit to determine formation enthalpy and entropy for each defect, shown in Table 1. {These formation enthalpies contain contributions from zero-point energies and compensate for non-linearities from the vibrational entropy contribution, and thus cannot be expected to be identical to the formation energies calculated from zero-temperature total energies, which are frequently used to approximate them.} The number of digits shown in the enthalpy column indicates the degree of linearity of the fit, and the error bars shown limit the 95\% confidence interval.
-The concentrations follow an Arrhenius temperature dependence to an excellent degree, although that does not necessarily have to be the case for the type of calculations performed here as previously found~\cite{stoddard2005ab}.
+Since we have calculated the full free energies of formation, we now plot the various defect concentrations as a function of (inverse) temperature in an Arrhenius plot as shown in Fig.~\ref{fig:free_energy} for intrinsic BAs at mid gap in order to examine if zero-temperature formation energies are a viable way to estimate defect concentrations and thus can reasonably well substitute for the formation enthalpies $H_f$ from the full free energies of formation (independently of how the chemical potentials are determined).
+We choose to examine them at mid gap because as discussed earlier, the intrinsic carriers dominate in the chosen temperature range and leave the overall Fermi level close to mid gap, with only small shifts from the charged defects as long as we assume small non-stoichiometries.
+All lines are in very good approximation linear, and with \textit{F$_f$ = H$_f$ $-$ TS$_f$}, we can use a linear fit to determine formation enthalpy and entropy for each defect, shown in Table~\ref{table:enthalpy}.
+These formation enthalpies contain contributions from zero-point energies and compensate for non-linearities from the vibrational entropy contribution, and thus cannot a priori be expected to be identical to the formation energies calculated from zero-temperature total energies.
+The number of digits shown in the enthalpy column indicates the degree of linearity of the fit, and the error bars shown limit the 95\% confidence interval.
+The concentrations follow an Arrhenius temperature dependence to an excellent degree, although that does not necessarily have to be the case for the type of calculations performed here as previously found~\cite{stoddard2005ab,grabowski2009ab,Grabowski2010formation,glensk2014breakdown}.
+We approximate the configurational entropy per atom in the dilute limit by~\cite{Freysoldt2014first}

+where $c=n/N$ with $n$ being the number of point defects of a specific type and $N$ is the number of lattice sites; $\theta_X$ is again the configurational degree of freedom.
+For the most relevant defects, i.e. antisites and vacancies, $\theta_X = 1$.
+Even if we use the simulated supercell to account for defect concentration (1 defect in 32 lattice sites thus $c\sim 3\%$), which is usually exaggerated, the configurational entropy is about $S_f^{\rm conf}=0.1396 k_{\rm B}$, corresponding to $-0.012$~eV at 1000~K. This contribution is negligible compared to the vibrational entropy listed in Table~\ref{table:enthalpy}.